taimoorsardar/Resnet-50fpn-api/README.md

   - `imutils.py` for image pre-processing.
   - `image_wrapper.py` for wrapping image data and computed CAMs.
   - `image_processor.py` for loading images, executing the model, and computing CAMs.
+  - `supabase_utils.py` for uploading images to Supabase and retrieving public URLs.

 - **weights/**
   Contains the model checkpoint file (saved weights).

 - **main.py**
-  Contains the FastAPI application with endpoints to handle image uploads, run inference, and return results (classification scores and Base64-encoded overlay image).
+  Contains the FastAPI application with endpoints to handle image uploads, run inference, store the processed image in Supabase, and return results.

 ## Features